Coronavirus Disease 2019 (COVID-19)

 1. Etiologic agent: Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), an RNA virus that belongs to the Betacoronavirus (BetaCoV) genus.
 The genus also includes SARS-CoV, which was responsible for the epidemic in 2002 and 2003.

 Throughout the COVID-19 pandemic, SARS-CoV-2 has mutated, leading to the emergence of viral variants.
-Initially 3 main variants of concern (VOCs)—more transmissible than the wild-type variant—were increasingly circulating in numerous countries, including Canada: the United Kingdom (B.1.1.7, Alpha), South African (B.1.135, Beta), and Brazilian (P.1, Gamma) lineages.
-In the summer of 2021, a variant first identified in India (B.1.617, Delta) became rapidly dominant in numerous geographic locations (including Canada).
-In November 2021, a report from South Africa announced the arrival of the (already widespread) B.1.1.529 variant (Omicron; likely more contagious but possibly causing less severe disease).
+Initially 3 main variants of concern (VOCs)—more transmissible than the wild-type variant—were increasingly circulating in numerous countries, including the United Kingdom (B.1.1.7, Alpha), South African (B.1.135, Beta), and Brazilian (P.1, Gamma) lineages.
+In the summer of 2021, a variant first identified in India (B.1.617, Delta) became rapidly dominant in numerous geographic locations, including Canada.
+In November 2021, a report from South Africa announced the arrival of the already widespread B.1.1.529 variant (Omicron), likely more readily transmitted because of the mechanism of immune escape but possibly causing less severe disease.
 By the end of 2021, that variant had become dominant across North America and Europe.
 In the summer of 2022, subvariants of Omicron (BA.4 and BA.5) were dominant in many parts of the world.
-As of December 2022, the most prevalent forms of the virus included (according to global World Health Organization [WHO] data) Omicron descendants BQ.1 (42.5%), BA.5 with one or several additional mutations (S:R346X, S:K444X, S:V445X, S:N450D, S:N460X; 13.4%), BA.2.75 (9.8%), XBB (6.1%), BA.4.6 (1%), and BA.2.30.2 (0.1%).
-Early 2023 data from the United States and Canada suggest the XBB.1.5 variant to be the dominant one, which may have features of immune escape and angiotensin-converting enzyme 2 (ACE2) binding.
-As of April 2023, XBB.1.16 was rapidly becoming more widespread in Canada.
-Based on current evidence, there is no indication of increased severity associated with these variants under monitoring compared with the former Omicron lineages.
+As of December 2022, the most prevalent forms of the virus according to global WHO data included Omicron descendants BQ.1, BA.5, BA.2.75, and XBB.
+Early 2023 data from the United States and Canada suggested the XBB.1.5 variant to be the dominant one, which led to the development of targeted vaccines.
+As of the second half of 2024, the predominant Omicron lineages include JN.1 with its sublineages: KP.3.1.1, KP.3, KP.2.3, and LB.1.

 4. Risk factors for infection: Epidemiologic risk factors include any setting with a higher likelihood of exposure to an infected individual, in particular through direct contact in an indoor environment (eg, classroom, meeting room, waiting room in a hospital).
 Prolonged contact increases the risk of infection.
 Transmission by contact with objects or materials (fomites) seems less important than originally assumed.

-Risk factors for severe versus mild infection include advanced age (in patients aged ≥80 years mortality rates with earlier variants were reported to be up to 15%, although some mildly symptomatic patients may not be counted, thus increasing the observed risk), male sex, chronic respiratory disease, cardiovascular disease including hypertension, malignancy, diabetes mellitus, active smoking, obesity, immunosuppression, and lack of vaccination.
+Risk factors for severe versus mild infection include advanced age (in patients ≥80 years mortality rates with earlier variants were reported to be up to 15%, although some mildly symptomatic patients might not be counted, thus increasing the observed risk), male sex, chronic respiratory disease, cardiovascular disease including hypertension, malignancy, diabetes mellitus, active smoking, obesity, immunosuppression, and lack of vaccination.
 Residents of long-term care facilities are particularly vulnerable.
 The role of pregnancy as a risk factor for severe disease is under debate; a systematic review suggested a slightly higher risk for intensive care unit (ICU) admission and ventilation, with the main risk factors being preexisting diabetes, hypertension, elevated body mass index (BMI), and advanced maternal age.
-The risk of preterm labor and maternal death was reported to be elevated about 3-fold.Evidence 2Low Quality of Evidence (low confidence that we know true effects of the intervention).
+The risk of preterm labor and maternal death was reported to be elevated about 3-fold.Evidence 3Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the risk of bias.
 Pettirosso E, Giles M, Cole S, Rees M. COVID-19 and pregnancy: A review of clinical characteristics, obstetric outcomes and vertical transmission.
 Aust N Z J Obstet Gynaecol.
-2020 Aug 10:10.1111/ajo.13204. doi: 10.1111/ajo.13204.
-Epub ahead of print.
+2020 Oct;60(5):640-659. doi: 10.1111/ajo.13204.
+Epub 2020 Aug 10.
 PMID: 32779193; PMCID: PMC7436616.

 Clinical Features and Natural HistoryTop